Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere: SUMMARY

-We note that this is the first report on transit observations by using the 188-cm telescope/ISLE instrument and the 50-cm MITSuME telescope.
-Our observations demonstrate that optical-to-near-infrared simultaneous observations using such as these instruments are very useful for planetary atmospheric studies.
-Future developments of multicolor imagers for 2-4 m class telescopes in northern hemisphere would provide much more fruitful results for this field.
+We note that this is the first report on transit observations using the 188-cm telescope/ISLE instrument and the 50-cm MITSuME telescope.
+Our observations demonstrate that optical-to-near-infrared simultaneous observations using such as these are very useful for planetary atmospheric studies.
+Future developments of multi-color imagers for 2-4 m class telescopes in the northern hemisphere would provide much more fruitful results for this field.

 \acknowledgments We thank Y. Hori for valuable discussions.
 We acknowledge a support by NINS Program for Cross-Disciplinary Study.
 N.N. is supported by NAOJ Fellowship and by the JSPS Grant-in-Aid for Research Activity Start-up No. 23840046.
 Y.H.T and T.H are supported by JSPS Fellowships for Research (DC1: 23-271 and 22-5935, respectively).
+We are grateful to the anonymous referee for an in-depth review and thoughtful comments, including many corrections that significantly improved the manuscript.